ChaitanyaBhat/Portfolio/README.md

 WORK EXPERIENCE:

-  Worked as a full stack developer in Sathvik Softteck, Hubli, Karnataka
+  Worked as a full stack developer in Sathvik Softech, Hubli, Karnataka

 EDUCATION: